wagtail/wagtail/docs/topics/pages.md

 Each inline model requires the following:

--   It must inherit from [ADD TITLE HERE](wagtail.core.models.Orderable)
+-   It must inherit from [wagtail.core.models.Orderable](/reference/pages/model_reference.html#wagtail.core.models.Orderable)
 -   It must have a `ParentalKey` to the parent model

 ::: {.note}